You are here

-Pablo Sanchez-Barranco, M. D. is a Board Certified Psychiatrist and an Assistant Clinical Professor of Psychiatry at Weill Cornell Medical College, specializing in General and Addiction Psychiatry.
-He is currently the Clinical Director for New York Presbyterian Hospital (Westchester Division) Addiction Services and an Assistant Attending Psychiatrist at “The Haven.”
+Pablo Sanchez-Barranco, M. D. is a Board Certified Psychiatrist and an Assistant Clinical Professor of Psychiatry at Weill Cornell Medicine, specializing in General and Addiction Psychiatry.
+He is currently the Clinical Director for New York Presbyterian Westchester Division Addiction Services and an Assistant Attending Psychiatrist at “The Haven.”

 - Addiction Psychiatry